Industrial Ecology and Circular Economy

 - Reverse Logistics:

-- Systems for collecting and returning used products for repair, refurbishment, or recycling.
+- Systems for collecting and returning used products for repair, refurbishment, or recycling, enabling manufacturers to reclaim valuable components and reduce environmental impact.

 - Sharing Platforms:

-- Encouraging shared ownership of goods, such as cars or equipment, to reduce demand for new production.
+- Encouraging shared ownership of goods, such as cars or equipment, to reduce demand for new production and maximize utilization rates.

 Food Systems